Alan4247748/friendly-potato/docs/Tech Writing/Sensor.md

 ## Remote Sensor Device

 I'm designing a sensor prototype for the oil and gas industry.
-The purpose is to calculate liquid volume in oil and water tanks and transfer the data realtime.
+The purpose is to calculate liquid volume in oil and water tanks and transfer the data real-time.
 It breaks down into (3) main parts:

 **1**